The Paper Fig Foundation stands with the Black Lives Matter movement in the US and worldwide.

-Promote fashion as an engine for economic empowerment.
+To promote fashion and fine arts as an engine for economic empowerment in East Africa.

 Our History of Impact

 In 2009, Laurie DeJong received the Enterprising Woman of the Year Award for the rapid growth of her full service event management agency LDJ Productions.
 Through this process she was introduced to The Institute of Economic Empowerment whose mission is to pair entrepreneurs in the United States with Entrepreneurs in Rwanda.
 She immediately signed on and was paired with an aspiring fashion designer from Rwanda.
 Through this personal connection and her professional background as the Agency Producer of New York Fashion Week, Laurie recognized the fashion and fine arts sector could be a generator of much needed economic development, job creation and community development in developing nations.

 With the team’s extensive experience producing fashion platforms in other global markets, the team set out to launch and grow platforms in several East African countries.
 After 3 years of extensive growth in Rwanda and Uganda, the team began to look at the needs of the rural villages in and around the cities.
 The community program was two-fold.
 One is to fill the void in the market of skilled patternmakers and sewers to support the city program.
 The other is to focus on a population at great risk for the sex slave trade, early marriage and extreme poverty.
 PFF currently teaches at 3 vocational schools and has 1 sewing school of their own.

 Although the mission of the foundation is to affect economic development that supports communities through fashion and fine arts, Paper Fig’s work in Africa has proven to be incredibly supportive in some other initiatives that have holistically helped the communities it serves.

 - Produced 15 runway shows in 4 countries.
 (Uganda, Rwanda, Nigeria, and Ghana).

 - Engaged 200 local designers, 400 local models, 300 support staff and 5 local interns.